neu-pdi/cs2100-public-resources/src/pages/syllabus.md

 ## Collaboration and Academic Honesty

 Computer science, both academically and professionally, is a collaborative discipline.
 In any collaboration, however, all parties are expected to make their own contributions and to generously credit the contributions of others.
-In our class, therefore, collaboration on homework and programming assignments is encouraged, but you as an individual are responsible for understanding all the material in the assignment and doing your own work.
+In our class, therefore, collaboration on assignments is encouraged, but you as an individual are responsible for understanding all the material in the assignment and doing your own work.
 Always strive to do your best, give generous credit to others, start early, and seek help early from both your professors and classmates.

 The following rules are intended to help you get the most out of your education and to clarify the line between honest and dishonest work.
 The professor reserves the right to ask you to verbally explain the reasoning behind any answer or code that you turn in and to modify your project grade based on your answers.
 It is vitally important that you turn in work that is your own and follow the guidelines for academic honesty.
 The minimum penalty for an academic integrity violation is a zero on the assignment and a report to the [Office of Student Conduct and Conflict Resolution (OSCCR)](https://osccr.sites.northeastern.edu/).
 Penalties are increased if there are aggravating factors, such as stealing another student's work or lying about cheating.

-If you have had a substantive discussion of any homework or programming solution with a classmate (or anyone else), then **be sure to cite them in your assignment**.
+If you have had a substantive discussion of any assignment with a classmate (or anyone else), then **be sure to cite them in your assignment**.
 Here are some example citations:
 - "I had no idea how to approach Question 3 until classmate Husky Huskington explained how I could break it down into separate functions."
 - "Joseph Aoun and I bounced ideas off each other for Question 4, although we both did our own coding."
-- "I didn't remember how to convert a string to an int, so I asked Claude.
-It also showed me how to handle an exception if the string couldn't be converted."
+- "I didn't remember how to convert a string to an int, so I asked East Northern.
+They also showed me how to handle an exception if the string couldn't be converted."

 If you are unsure of what constitutes "substantive", then ask us or err on the side of caution. **You must not copy code or answers by hand, electronically, or in any other manner.
 Another way to think about it is that you should be talking in English (or another natural language) with one another, not Python.**